-3rd August 2021
+Wednesday 11 August 2021

-To: The Adaptation Fund Board c/o Adaptation Fund Board Secretariat Email : Secretariat@Adaptation-Fund.org Fax : 202 522 3240/5
+To: The Adaptation Fund Board c/o Adaptation Fund Board Secretariat Email: Secretariat@Adaptation-Fund.org Fax: 202 522 3240/5

-Subject: Support for Enhancing livelihood resilience in Vanuatu through forest and landscape restoration
+Subject: Endorsement for Enhancing livelihood resilience in Vanuatu through forest and landscape restoration

-In my capacity as National Designated Authority for the Adaptation Fund in Vanuatu and the Chair of the National Advisory Board on Climate Change and Disaster Risk Reduction in Vanuatu (NAB), I confirm my full support for the above "Enhancing livelihood resilience in Vanuatu through forest and landscape restoration" project proposal.
-This is in accordance with the government's national priorities in implementing adaptation activities to reduce adverse impacts of, and risks, posed by climate change in Vanuatu.
+In my capacity as designated authority for the Adaptation Fund in Vanuatu, I confirm that the above "Enhancing livelihood resilience in Vanuatu through forest and landscape restoration" project proposal is in accordance with the government's national priorities in implementing adaptation activities to reduce adverse impacts of, and risks, posed by climate change in Vanuatu.

-While going through the national process of formal endorsement, I am pleased to inform you that the formal endorsement letter will be provided next week after the NAB meeting on the 11th August 2021.
-This will support the project to be developed in the full proposal and be implemented by Food and Agriculture Organization of United Nations and executed by Ministry of Climate Change, Meteorology Geohazards, Environment, Energy and Natural Disaster in Vanuatu.
+Accordingly, I am pleased to endorse the above project concept note with support from the Adaptation Fund.
+If approved, the project will be developed in the full proposal and be implemented by Food and Agriculture Organization of United Nations and executed by Ministry of Climate Change, Meteorology Geohazards, Environment, Energy and Natural Disaster in Vanuatu.